AdaCore/spark2014/docs/ug/appendix.rst

 #.
 Classwide Global and Depends contracts as defined in SPARK RM 6.1.6 are not
    supported.

 #.
-Task attribute Identity is not supported.
+Task attributes Identity and Storage_Size are not supported.

 Legality Rules
 --------------